Billy Bowlegs: Relocation

 In early 1858, Chief Wild Cat of the Western Seminole tribe was brought back from Indian Territory to convince Bowlegs to relocate voluntarily.
 The US government offered Bowlegs $10,000 and each of his chiefs $1,000 if they did so.
 Warriors and non-warriors were offered less.
 They initially refused but later that year, the band of 123 agreed to relocation.
-Billy's Creek in Fort Myers, Florida is named after Bowlegs as this was the spot where he was forced to surrender in 1858.
+Billy's Creek in Fort Myers, Florida is named after Bowlegs as this was the spot where he surrendered in 1858.

 In May, Bowlegs and his followers arrived in New Orleans, en route to Arkansas and their new home in the Indian Territory.
 A journalist described the chief as having "two wives, one son, five daughters, and a hundred thousand dollars in hard cash."
 After reaching Indian Territory, Bowlegs became a leading chief there.
 He and his daughters became prominent land holders.

 Other "Billy Bowlegs"

 Sonuk Mikko, aka Billy Bowlegs, gained fame as a captain in the Union Army during the American Civil War.
-Some historical sources erred in conflating Holato Micco and the later Sonuk Mikko, who both were called Billy Bowlegs.
+Some historical sources erred in conflating Holato Micco and the later Sonuk Mikko, who both were called Billy Bowlegs..
+A later Seminole elder took the name Billy Bowlegs III.